 Founded in 1970, Providence Day School (PDS) is an independent, coeducational college preparatory school located on a 43.5 acre-campus in southeast Charlotte, North Carolina.
 There are approximately 1,575 students in the Lower (TK-5th grade), Middle (6th-8th grade) and Upper (9th-12th grade) Schools and an administrative and teaching staff of 300.

 PDS is committed to helping its students acquire the essential knowledge, critical-thinking skills, global awareness/citizenship, cultural understanding, and first-hand experiences needed to live, compete, and engage in our changing global community.
 Students should review online course offerings prior to arrival, so that an individual schedule can be arranged based on interests and availability of courses.

-Depending on the time of month, PDS has a monthly Global Speaker Series on-campus and one off-campus where it has local, national, and international speakers discuss a variety of topics from human trafficking to trade relations between Brazil and the US with the Brazilian Ambassador to the US.
+PDS has a monthly Global Speaker Series on and off-campus where local, national, and international speakers discuss a variety of topics from human trafficking to trade relations between Brazil and the US with the Brazilian Ambassador to the US.

-PDS also hosts exchange students and travel abroad to develop a 21st century global citizen.
+PDS also hosts exchange students and organizes travel abroad opportunities to develop 21st-century global citizens.

-PDS offers five world languages including Spanish, German, French, Mandarin Chinese, and Latin at all levels that a student can experience.
+PDS offers five world languages including Spanish, German, French, Mandarin Chinese, and Latin.

 It also has connections in the city for international business, particularly with German companies, banking, and in the energy sector.